msfjarvis/floating-action-button/README.md

 Unlike some other FloatingActionButton libraries this library doesn't implement "quick return" pattern, i.e. hiding the button on scrolling down and showing it on scrolling up.
 That's intentional, I think that should be responsibility of another component, not the button itself.

-This library is `minSdkVersion=14` and if that changes, the version number will be increased, not decreased.
+This library is `minSdkVersion=21` and if that changes, the version number will be increased, not decreased.
 It means that Honeycomb, Gingerbread or - gods forbid - Froyo, won't ever be supported.
 I won't even consider merging pull requests fully implementing support for older versions.
 We need to move on as Android community and focus on delivering value for 95% of users of modern Android OS instead of jumping through burning hoops to support ancient devices with ancient OS.

-If you **really** require support for older Android versions, [str4d](https://github.com/str4d) maintains [a version of this library with `minSdkVersion=4`](https://github.com/str4d/android-floating-action-button).

 Credits
 =======